shotover/shotover-proxy/.github/ISSUE_TEMPLATE/bug_report.md

 ## Systems and Version:
  - OS
  - Shotover Version
- - Version of 3rd party software e.g. Cassandra, Redis
+ - Version of 3rd party software e.g. Cassandra, Valkey

 ## Additional context
 Add any other context about the problem here.